 How Often Should I Practice?

-Some yoga workout routine should be repeated at least once a week before (and after) childbirth and last 1 hour.
+Some yoga class routines should be repeated at least once a week before (and after) childbirth and last 1 hour.
 Our dedication can also affect the way your baby’s energy is working.
-Keep in mind that you can effectively programme a lot of how your baby’s energy system if formed in-utero.
+Keep in mind that you can effectively program a lot of how your baby’s energy system if formed in-utero.

-On the other hand, if you are a typical home-bird, you may enjoy Youtube yoga videos more.
-Please make sure to consult your physican, before jumping on the mat.
+On the other hand, if you are a typical home-bird and your yoga studio is your lounge room, then you may enjoy Youtube yoga videos more.
+Please make sure to consult your physician, before jumping on the mat.

 Some these are the tools I teach in every prenatal yoga class.